-Did you know Sherlock Holmes holds the world record of most portrayed character in film and TV?
-Perhaps you were aware he’s been depicted more than 250 times by over 75 actors.
+Did you know Sherlock Holmes holds the world record for most portrayed character in film and TV?
+Perhaps you were aware that he has been depicted more than 250 times by over 75 actors.
 But can you recall them all?
-If it wouldn’t break the fourth wall, the Mind Palace Technique is probably how Benedict Cumberbatch’s incarnation would memorise them with ease.
-Here’s how it works and what it takes to create our very own memory palace.
+If it wouldn’t break the fourth wall, Sherlock’s Mind Palace Technique is probably how Benedict Cumberbatch’s incarnation would memorise them with ease.
+Here’s how it works and what it takes to create your very own memory palace.

-The Mind Palace Technique is a way of memorising people, objects, facts or ideas by creating mental images of them and picturing the items in an environment of our choice.
-Within the Sherlock genre, the Mind Palace has its origins in Arthur Conan Doyle’s original but was coined by the BBC series Sherlock.
-[Spoilers ahead]
+Sherlock’s Mind Palace is a mnemonic technique the consulting detective uses to memorise large amounts of information such as people, objects, facts or ideas.
+He does so by creating mental images of them; placing the items in an imaginary environment to retrieve them later.
+Within the Sherlock franchise, the basic concept of a mind palace has its origins in Arthur Conan Doyle’s work.
+In its current form, it was coined by the BBC series Sherlock starring Cumberbatch.
+(Fair warning: Spoilers ahead.)

-The Mind Palace first appeared in the episode The Hounds of Baskerville, when Holmes throws Dr Watson and forensic pathologist Molly Hooper out of her lab to retreat to his Mind Palace.
-Here’s Watson explaining the idea to Molly (and the viewer):
+Sherlock’s Mind Palace, sometimes referred to as a memory palace, first appeared in series 2, episode 2: The Hounds of Baskerville.
+Holmes throws Dr Watson and forensic pathologist Molly Hooper out of her lab to retreat to his Mind Palace.
+This gives Dr Watson a chance to explain the idea to Molly (and the audience):

 It’s a memory technique, a sort of a mental map.
 You plot a map with a location — it doesn’t have to be a real place — and then you deposit memories there that, theoretically, you can never forget anything.
 All you have to do is find your way back to it.

-Watching the scene, Sherlock’s technique seems to be a bit more than that, though.
+Watching the scene, the eccentric man’s technique seems to be a bit more than that, though.
 Holmes is seen sitting down, visualising clues, concepts, words and images.
-As he tries to find patterns and make sense of them all, Holmes recalls information, moves it around with his hands, matches it with other knowledge and discards or replaces items as if they were objects.
+As he tries to find patterns and make sense of them all, he recalls information, moves it around with his hands, matches it with other knowledge and discards or replaces pieces of information as if they were objects.

 What’s more, his memory palace is conceptualised as a place in which time slows down and he can interact with projections of his friends and family.
-This seems to either give him more time and resources to think and problem-solve, or it’s a mere visualisation of the speed with which Sherlock’s mind works.
-Either way, many features of Sherlock’s memory palace are rather unrealistic.
+This seems to either give the Englishman more time and resources to think and problem-solve, or it’s a mere visualisation of the speed with which Sherlock’s mind works.
+Either way, these features of Sherlock’s Mind Palace seem rather unrealistic.

 Our mind is a fascinating entity.
 In a way, we have two of them.
-As psychologist Daniel Kahneman has pointed out, one part of our brain is slow, logical and deliberate, the other one fast, emotional and intuitive with a tendency to take mental shortcuts.
-It almost seems like 21st century Sherlock is using his Mind Palace as a means to consolidate the two.
+As psychologist Daniel Kahneman has pointed out, one part of our brain is slow, logical and deliberate.
+The other one is fast, emotional and intuitive with a tendency to take mental shortcuts.
+It’s almost like 21st-century Sherlock is using his Mind Palace as a means to consolidate the two.
 To the very least, it’s quite different from what the character’s creator envisioned originally.

 While there was no Mind Palace in the original, Doyle’s very first Sherlock Holmes novel A Study in Scarlet introduced a remotely similar feature in 1887: the brain-attic.
-Bewildered by the eccentric detective’s lack of common knowledge, Watson prompts Holmes to explain his way of thinking to him (and the reader):
+Early in the novel, Dr Watson is bewildered by the eccentric detective’s lack of common knowledge.
+This prompts Holmes to explain his way of thinking to the veteran of the British Army (and the reader):

 I consider that a man’s brain originally is like a little empty attic, and you have to stock it with such furniture as you choose.
 A fool takes in all the lumber of every sort that he comes across, so that the knowledge which might be useful to him gets crowded out, or at best is jumbled up with a lot of other things so that he has a difficulty in laying his hands upon it.
 Now the skilful workman is very careful indeed as to what he takes into his brain-attic.